croqaz/img-db/docs/readme.md

 ## readd

-Re-import images to normalize your DB:
+Re-import images to normalize your existing DB:

-- if you want all your images to have the same thumb size, same content hashes, same visual hashes, same metadata.
+- if you want all your images to have the same thumb size, same content hashes, same visual hashes, same metadata
 - if the already imported images don't have enough props, maybe you want to calculate all visual hashes for all the images
+- if you want to change the UID of the images (if you know what you're doing)
 - it's also possible that some images from the archive don't have the same content hash anymore, because they were edited, eg: in an external image editor.